C1 Advanced Use of English Column

 Test your English, learn and get better with our fortnight Use of English quiz.

 Do You Remember?

-Revise the previous quizzes from our Advanced Use of English column.
+Revise the previous quiz from our Advanced Use of English column.
 Good luck!

 We hope our fortnight quizzes will do the trick.
 Not only will they help you step out of your comfort zone as an English learner, they will also enhance your English proficiency in the Cambridge C1 Advanced exam.
 Whatever the case might be ;), just try all out and you will get there!

 Time to dive into the origins of an idiom!

 In the limelight today: